e2grnd/json-schemas/README.md

-# JSON Schema Guide
+# JSON Schema

-This README provides a concise guide on using JSON Schema, focusing on its usage, structure, and versioning.
-JSON Schema is a powerful tool for validating the structure of JSON data, making it invaluable for developers working with JSON formats.
+This repository acts as a store for all json schema files used in e2g projects.

 ## Usage

-To use JSON Schema for validating JSON data:
+To use JSON Schema:

 1. **Define your schema**: Create a JSON Schema definition that describes the structure of your JSON data.
 This includes specifying properties, types, and other validation keywords.

-2. **Validate JSON data**: Use a JSON Schema validation tool or library to validate JSON data against your schema.
-This can be done programmatically in various programming languages or using online validators.

 ## Structure